JONSASSE/432-2018/slides/class21/README.md

 2. Our 432 class will meet in **E301**, rather than our usual E321-323 on Thursday of this week, 2018-04-05.

+3. A reminder: [This is a nice cheat sheet](http://www.cookbook-r.com/Manipulating_data/Converting_data_between_wide_and_long_format/) to help in converting data from wide to long format.

 ## Remaining Deliverables This Semester

 The [Schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) page is always the final word, if you are confused.